 A Sense of Place

 No matter the time of year, it doesn’t take long for visitors to appreciate what a special place Bowman’s Hill Wildflower Preserve is.
 Repeated visits to different portions of the Preserve will be rewarded with new discoveries of different plants in bloom and new encounters with the multitude of birds, insects, mammals and aquatic life that depend upon these plants.
 Where else is it possible to see Baltimore checker spot butterflies flitting near white turtlehead plants, pileated woodpeckers hammering away on a sugar maple tree in search of insects, and bright orange chanterelle mushrooms sprouting up on the forest floor after a warm summer rain?

 Over 700 of Pennsylvania’s 2,000 native plant species grow naturally on the Preserve’s 134 acres.
-For this richness of native plants, credit the Preserve’s diverse habitats—mature hardwood forests, a meadow, steep hillsides, a creek, a pond and other wetlands—and three distinct geological zones that influence their overlying soils.
+For this richness of native plants, credit the Preserve’s diverse habitats—mature hardwood forests, a meadow, steep hillsides, a creek, two ponds and other wetlands—and three distinct geological zones that influence their overlying soils.
 Credit also the fact that, since its founding in 1934, the Preserve’s dramatic landscape has been actively managed to promote native plant diversity.

 As the nation's one-and-only living museum specifically devoted to native plants, the Preserve has something to offer everyone and we invite you to explore this special place.
 Wander almost 4-1/2 miles of trails as you reconnect with the natural world.
 The Preserve is here for you to explore and enjoy—no matter where you come from there is a place here for you to grow.
-Visit and you will soon discover why the Preserve is the place where mind, heart and spirit bloom!
+Visit soon to experience what's natural and learn what's native.

 The Preserve’s underlying geology is at the root of its native plant story.
 During the Triassic Period approximately 220 million years ago, the place we call the Preserve was part of a rift valley that formed as the supercontinent Pangea pulled apart.
 That great spreading rift valley became filled with the muddy reddish-brown sediments eroded from the mountains on either side.
 The sediment, packed hundreds, even thousands of feet deep in places, eventually hardened into a red-colored shale field called the Passaic Formation.